 • Spend as much time in the Word of God as possible.

-• Concentrate on yourself, redeeming the mistakes you made, and asking God to show you how to change, rather than concentrating on your partner’s failures.
+• Concentrate on redeeming the mistakes you made.
+Ask God to show you how to change, rather than concentrating on your partner’s failures.

-• Do not give your husband a divorce.
-Do all in your power to delay or prevent it.
-If you must consult a lawyer, make it clear to the lawyer that it is only for your financial protection and that of your children.
+• Do all in your power to delay or prevent divorce.
+If you consult a lawyer, make it clear to the lawyer that it’s only for your financial protection and for your children.
 Find a Christian lawyer who will help you preserve your marriage.

 • Spend your time with people who will encourage you in spiritual growth.

 • Do not overcompensate with your children.
-They need your love and stability while their father is gone, but they still need discipline.
-It will be hard to build a new love relationship with your husband when he does come home if the children are out of control.
+They need your love and stability; but they still need discipline.
+It will be hard to build a new love relationship with your husband if the children are out of control.

-• Don’t expect your husband to change overnight when he does come back home.
+• Don’t expect your spouse to change overnight.

 • Hope all things, believe all things, and endure all things.